Boreas618/Notes/operating-systems/kernels-and-processes.md

 The operating system keeps track of the various processes on the computer using a data structure called the **process control block.** The process control block stores all the information the operating system needs about a particular process: where it is stored in memory, where its executable image is on disk, which user asked it to start executing, what privileges the process has, and so forth.

-**Each thread of a multi-thread program have its own stack and PC.** They do share the data and code from the process.
+**Each thread of a multi-thread program have its own stack and PC.** They do **share the data** and code from the process.
+Because they share the data, race conditions may happen from time to time.
+Mutex is used for thread synchronization.
+It ensures that only one thread has access to a critical section or data by using operations like a lock and unlock.
+A thread having the lock of mutex can use the critical section while other threads must wait till the lock is released.
+(This will be covered later)

 ## Dual-mode operation